Gremlins by Steven Spielberg, Chris Columbus, WB.

 Its orders were simple.

-All it had to do was wait until the defenders were subdued, then return to W&H's emergency committee with the transformed Illyria, because as the Mother Gremlin, she would be the cornerstone of their new power base.
+All it had to do was wait until the defenders were subdued, then return to W&H's emergency committee with the transformed Illyria because, as the Mother Gremlin, she would be a cornerstone of their new power base.
 She would have no choice in the matter.